Skip to main content

 create

-Creates a new app from TSX source and snapshot data in a single call.
-Required: name, source_tsx
+Build and publish a new app in a single call.
+Required: name, source_tsx.
+Optional: description, snapshot_data.

 list